Hiroreco/enreco-archive/recap-data/chapter2/day1/nodes/cecilia-c2d1.md

 Immerkind becomes reacquainted with her fellow Shining Stars and helps ["Oliver"](https://www.youtube.com/live/cyLsX20esBE?si=_Q7J44xZtf5xKMqD&t=2417) with some of her memories, and Hot Pink One helps Immerkind decide upon the supplier job.
 She immediately departed and was assisted by Peasant the Bae (see [Bae-Cecilia: Supply Monopoly](#edge:cecilia-bae)) at the Remnants, where she gets to work.
 With her newfound job and comrade, they create a monopoly with Bae to become rich (with ["kindness"](https://www.youtube.com/live/cyLsX20esBE?si=98NttHZqZvCyfV3K&t=5215)).

 Immerkind develops her [skills](https://www.youtube.com/live/cyLsX20esBE?t=5699s) quickly, she then departs to explore the surrounding area.
-She strikes down the stains and saves Gonathon from a [dreaded bird](https://www.youtube.com/live/cyLsX20esBE?si=heSaCd2NMHfPv-Ah&t=6718) and tries to remind Gonathon of who he once was.
+She strikes down the Stains and saves Gonathon from a [dreaded bird](https://www.youtube.com/live/cyLsX20esBE?si=heSaCd2NMHfPv-Ah&t=6718) and tries to remind Gonathon of who he once was.
 As they bond, Cecilia agrees to become dogs with Gonathon (see [Cecilia-Gonathon: Up Dog](#edge:cecilia-gigi)).

 [Shall we be each other's dogs?](#embed:https://www.youtube.com/live/cyLsX20esBE?t=6986s)